JuneBascaran/MDEF/docs/index.md

 ## Welcome

-Welcome to my documentation website where I will be sharing content of my assignments and reflections about my journey through Master of Design for Emergent Future program.
+Welcome to my documentation website where I will be sharing content of my assignments and reflections about my journey through the Master of Design for Emergent Future program.